belinde/expo-av-nativeeventemitter-bug/README.md

-== Minimal reproducible example for a expo-av bug report
+# Minimal reproducible example for a expo-av bug report

+All the relevant code is in the `App.js` file.

 As long the App is loaded, a couple of warings appears: